hoangduytran/blender-manual/manual/editors/3dview/navigate/align.rst

 View Lock to Active
    Centers the view on the active object and makes it the point of interest.
-The view will continue orbiting around it even if you pan to a different location.
+The view will continue orbiting around the object even if you pan to a different location.
+   In addition, it will follow the object if it moves.

 View Lock Clear
    Returns the view to how it was before using *View Lock to Active*.